norlab-ulaval/libpointmatcher/doc/OutlierFiltersFamilies.md

 The weighted linear regression was used in order to illustrate the effect of k on outlier filtering.
 For this example, the chosen outlier filter is [Cauchy](#cauchyhead) and the problem is to have better results than an unweighted linear regression.
 The tuning of the k parameter will determine the efficiency of the outlier filtering.
-In the following example, a value of k which is nearly equal to the maximum error on the first iteration gives results as poor as un unweighted linear regression.
+In the following example, a value of k which is nearly equal to the maximum error gives results as poor as un unweighted linear regression.

 ![cauchy example](images/cauchy_weighted_linear_regression.png)